 FUN AND NOSTALGIA

 My podcast episodes concern pirate radio, amateur radio and vintage valve radio.
-But there’s more… I’m also going to talk about the 1960s and 70s.
-There will be stories and anecdotes about radio & TV in those happy times.
-The cars, CB radio, the clubs and pubs, the girls, the music, the parties, the schools, driving on the roads… I was there, and I have some interesting musings to impart!
+But there’s more… I’m also going to talk about the 1960s and 70s… and possibly the 50s!
+There will be stories and anecdotes about the cars, the night clubs and pubs, the pretty girls, the music, the parties, the schools, driving on the roads… I was there, and I have some interesting musings to impart!

 If you like my Podcasts, I’d really appreciate it if you could follow me.
 The more likes and followers I get, the more people will find me.
 Thanks!

 PODCASTS COMING SOON

 Next episode to be released on Sunday 26th January 2020.